 - Kissing on the face

 Physical affection is often required for romantic relationships to thrive, but sex isn’t the only way to show your partner how much you love them.
-In the kitchen, you can wrap your arms around their waist, hold their hand while watching a movie together, or kiss their cheek before work.
+In the kitchen, you can wrap your arms around their waist, hold their hand while watching a movie, or kiss their cheek before work.
 When it comes to physical affection, the simplest acts of love can have the greatest impact.

 Frequently Asked Questions